-The Outstation data shall be to a format and protocol approved by the SSA or its Agent.
+The Outstation data shall be to a format and protocol approved by the SSA or its Agent for Stage 1 Metering Equipment or the Executive Committee for Stage 2 Metering Equipment.

 The Outstation shall have the ability to allow the metering data to be read by instations other than the Settlement Instation provided the requirements of Section 7 of this Code of Practice are satisfied.